Inventory financing 101

 - Your analytics platforms (for example, Google Analytics)

-- Your bank accounts (for example, Mercury)
+- Your bank account or account with a banking services provider (for example, Mercury*)

 In some countries, bank data isn't as easy to share directly with a provider.
 If this is the case, you'll be asked to share copies of your bank statements.

 Calculate the costs

 Revenue-based finance providers will charge a percentage fee on the funds you receive — usually between 2-8%.
 If you were to take $100,000 in funding to purchase inventory and the fee was 4%, you'd pay back $104,000.
 In this situation, inventory financing will have cost you $4,000 — if you’ve planned it right, that amount could be a drop in the ocean compared to the profits you would make once the inventory is sold.

 With traditional funding options like loans, you’ll have to repay your lender every month regardless of whether you’ve received your inventory or made any profit.
 With revenue-based financing, you're only transferring funds to the provider when your business generates revenue.

 Let's go back to our initial example.
 You've received $100,000 in financing from a revenue-based provider, and you need to pay back $104,000.
 If you agree to pay it back as 12% of your daily sales, your remittance could look like this: